 Microsoft Extended Security Updates for Windows 7 and Windows Server

-Windows 7 and Windows Server 2008/2008R2 will reach the end of their support lifecycle on January 14th, 2020.
-Microsoft will sell Extended Security Updates (ESU) to provide support for those products after the end of the normal support lifecycle.
+Windows 7 and Windows Server 2008/2008R2 reached the end of their support lifecycle on January 14th, 2020.
+Microsoft is selling Extended Security Updates (ESU) to provide support for those products after the end of the normal support lifecycle.
 Extended Security Updates...

 - will provide Security Updates and Bulletins rated “critical” and “important” for a maximum of three years after January 14, 2020, and will be sold in one-year increments.

 - will be distributed if and when available.